Lmendesb1/Lmendesb1/README.md

 ### 🧠 About Me

-- 🔭 Over 15 years of experience in technology
 - 🌱 Currently learning more about Node, Angular and Python
 - 👨‍💻 Experienced with HTML, CSS , JS, Python and more
 - 🌍 Based in Portugal